wancupie-netizen/AlphaRadar/docs/architecture/AlphaRadar_Architecture.md

 A module is complete only when:

-* ownership is clear,
+- ownership is clear,
-* contracts are explicit,
+- contracts are explicit,
-* dependency direction is valid,
+- dependency direction is valid,
-* targeted tests pass,
+- targeted tests pass,
-* relevant regression tests pass,
+- relevant regression tests pass,
-* no production side effects occur during test collection,
+- no production side effects occur during test collection,
-* changes are committed,
+- changes are committed,
-* status is marked LOCKED.
+- status is marked `LOCKED`.

+---

+## 16. Architecture Change Control

+Any proposal that changes:

+- artifact ownership,
+- dependency direction,
+- service request contracts,
+- Production Runner responsibilities,
+- persistence boundaries,
+- folder responsibilities,

+must be documented in a new ADR before implementation.

+The Architecture Constitution remains the baseline.
+ADRs explain approved exceptions or evolution without silently rewriting prior decisions.